 I’ve wanted to paint a lamb for a long time.
 What I really wanted was to paint the spiral fur, but it’s intimidating to paint the animal that represents God for some people.
 Why a lamb?
 Such a gentle creature, hardly anyone I know thinks of God that way.
-The rainbow around the lamb is somewhat common, though not the opposite colors underneath.
-Wool is wisdom in matter.
-In mythology a king will have a fleece over his shoulder to show he is a wise person.
+In mythology wool is wisdom in matter.
+A king will have a fleece over his shoulder to show he is a wise person.
 I love wool.
 It is a magical substance, even wet wool will keep you warm.

 Feeling is part of the triptych: Thinking, Feeling and Willing.
 In spirit a human being is separated into three aspects: the head and nervous system -thinking; the trunk and the rhythmic system -feeling; and the limbs and the metabolic system -willing.
 The head, heart and hands.
 I chose a giraffe for Feeling because of its sensitive face, though I recently read that a giraffe has a special ‘super-charged’ heart in order to get blood up to its head.
 In retrospect the awkward posture of this giraffe reflects the sometimes unwieldiness of feelings.
 If I were to choose a spirit animal it would be a giraffe- which would mean I’m ‘far-seeing’.
 In Siena, the giraffa is the symbol for the contrade (neighborhood) of painters.